-TAE has a long-term loan agreement with a commercial bank, with the remaining loan as at year end of 2016 of Baht 297.76 million.
-Accordingly, TAE is able to follow the terms and maintain its financial ratios as required.
-TAE also has short-term loan agreements with three financial institutions with the amount totaling Baht 1,700 million for working capital used to purchase molasses as raw material.
-As at end of year 2016, the actual used amount of the short-term loan was Baht 986.64 million.
+In addition, TAE also has short-term loan agreements with the amount totaling Baht 1,850 million for working capital used to purchase raw materials.
+As at end of year 2017, the actual used amount was only Baht 899.07 million.
 TAE well recognizes this risk and thus manage its cash flow with prudence in order to prevent default of the loan agreements.